Back to Blog

 Refreshing Access Tokens

 Long-lived tokens expire after 60 days.
-Implement token refresh to maintain access:
+Refresh them before they lapse:

 async function refreshAccessToken(